gfabricante/ERT_Project/README.md

 ### 2. Coordinate_Transformation
 - Here we have 2 functions that convert radar coordinates (bearing, range) to GIS coordinates (lat, lon) and vice versa
-- GIS2Radar() will read in initial & final coordinates and output the following:
+- GIS2Radar() reads in initial & final coordinates and outputs the following:
   - the great-circle distance between the coordinates
   - initial and final bearing
 - RtoG() will read in an intial coordinate, range, & intial bearing and output the following:
   - final coordinates
   - final bearing

-***Note:*** for the sake of the demonstration, we start with known initial and final coordinates and use GIS2Radar().
+***note:*** for the sake of the demonstration, we start with known initial and final coordinates and use GIS2Radar().
 We then use the calculated intial bearing & calculated range as our input parameters (along with the known intial coordinate) for RtoG().

 ### 3. Data_Collection